 As it can be tricky to write your own scripts, and because ACP planner is somewhat archaic, I'm going to let you in on a little secret.
 Before I do, however, if you haven't yet, please read our FAQ on Script Writing here.

-There are two ways to do this - The best way to do this is with a hidden directive called "chain".
+There are two ways to do this - The best way is with a hidden directive called "chain".
 The second is with the use of "Plan Stacking"

-Use the web-based script planner (http://www.itelescope.net/reservations) to write your script for example, the M51. as a stand alone, perhaps as "M51.txt".
+Use the Offline Plan Generator to write your script for example, the M51. as a stand alone, perhaps as "M51.txt".
 Then use the generator to generate a separate script for your second observation.
 Let's say you called it: M51-2.txt

 Now, use the "My Plans" section in the iTelescope interface to download your M51.txt plan.
 Edit the script, and add only one line to the end: